TobyLobster/multiply_test/README.md

 ### Miscellaneous multiply

 Specialised multiply routines often find their niche in games.
 Partial results (a result with fewer bits than expected) are common for fixed point arithmetic.
-Even approximate results can be used in cases where speed is more important than complete accuracy.
+Even approximate results can be used in cases where speed is more important than absolute accuracy.

 | Source code                  | Bits     | Method                    | From  |
 | ---------------------------- | :------: | :-----------------------: | :---- |